 Natural concept change can’t account for the dramatic saltations we’re seeing in what scientists say the Earth’s climate means, according to an alarming new analysis of the climate corpus.

-Climate philologists say the motion on the dial far exceeds background rates of semantic drift, and shows no sign of damping.
+Climate linguists say the motion on the dial far exceeds background rates of semantic drift, and it shows no sign of damping.
 They’re increasingly worried that—with recent disturbances in weather, consensus, acidification, pollution, skeptic, global, conspiracist, conspiratorial, trick, hide, what the peer-reviewed literature is, the scientific method, knowledge, evidence and other previously-stable concepts—verbal weirding could represent the new normal.

-But Stefan Lewandowsky, Bristol University’s Professor of Cognitive Science and a regular CN contributor, doesn’t need to see the data.
+But Stefan Lewandowsky, Bristol University’s Professor of Cognitive Science and a regular Nuremberg contributor, doesn’t need to see the data.
 He’s already convinced that things are getting more frequent—because it’s happening to him.
 Anecdotally.

 “It’s… my brain,” he concludes.
-“My brain is afraid to ask.”
+“My brain is afraid to check.”

 Most scholars are now unanimous: language change is real, it’s happening, our activity is to blame, and only human action can stop it.

 Suppose we’re right, but refuse to act, allowing our activity to continue.
 It’s not the end of the world… is it?